FAQ

 Why did you create Prelude?

-- One-on-one career strategy sessions with a mentor
+- Eight one-on-one career strategy sessions with a designated mentor

 Who can apply?